-We also work with you to develop information guides for students in your specific classes.
-For an example, please visit the BIO 210: Microbiology guide.
+We also work with you to develop information guides and online tutorials for students in your specific classes.
+For an example, please visit the BIO 111 Course Guide.

-Feel free to contact your liaision anytime.
+Feel free to contact your liaison anytime.
 We're happy to work with you.

 Faculty members may request placement of physical materials on reserve in the Library for use by students in their classes.

 Reserves are ideal for books, old exams, movies, and/or other materials that are required or recommended for students enrolled in your courses.

 As a general policy, the Albany College of Pharmacy and Health Sciences Libraries do not purchase textbooks or add donated textbooks to the library collections.
 Faculty may choose to place a departmental copy (i.e. purchased with ACPHS funds) of a textbook on reserve in the library for a specific course and the textbook will be returned to you at the end of the course.

 This practice is related to issues of space, resources, and mission.
 Textbooks are quickly outdated, and acquisition would hinder our efforts to develop a collection of lasting value.